epfl-ada/ada-2022-project-thegonios/README.md

 To go more into the depths of historical movies, engineered variables could be built to explore which sentiments or values are expressed in films.
 History encapsulates themes which expose the human condition, our feelings, weaknesses, triumphs, and tragedies.
 Therefore, the sentiment analysis of movie plots could expose major historical events, which is what we could explore in the future.

-The last research focus would be to identify similiraties between historical periods.
+The last research focus would be to identify similarities between historical periods.
 Tools like clustering methods could help us group historical events between them.

-## Timeline (smooth evolution of the work acroos weeks)
+## Timeline
 - 18.11.22 : Milestone P2, initial analysis and data handling/exploration pipeline. <br>
 - 25.11.22 : Creation and testing of dictionaries of historical events of interest. <br>
 - 02.12.22 : Homework 2. <br>